 Work on Campus

-International students with valid study permits containing the remarks "May accept employment or May work," who are enrolled full-time are permitted to work, without a work permit, at any employment facility located within the boundary of the University of Alberta's North campus, and at other Edmonton U of A campuses, including Enterprise Square, Campus Saint-Jean, and South Campus.
+International students with valid study permits containing the remarks "May accept employment or May work," who are enrolled full-time, are permitted to work, without a work permit, at any employment facility located within the boundary of the University of Alberta's North campus, and at other Edmonton U of A campuses, including Enterprise Square, Campus Saint-Jean, and South Campus.

 ESL, Exchange and visiting students may work on campus if they hold a valid study permit and are registered full-time.
 They must apply for study permits from outside of Canada and have the required work conditions on their study permit.

 After you arrive on campus, find out how to apply for your Social Insurance Number (SIN).

 Work off Campus

 You do not need a work permit to work off-campus.
-You must have a valid study permit with the remarks "May accept employment or May work" and be enrolled full-time in an academic, vocational or professional training program that leads to a degree, diploma or certificate (ESL/ELP programs are not eligible).
+You must have a valid study permit with the remarks "May accept employment or May work" and be enrolled full-time in an academic, vocational or professional training program that leads to a degree, diploma, or certificate (ESL/ELP programs are not eligible).
 If your student status changes to "part-time," you must stop working immediately.
 If you have a part-time registration status, during your final term of study, you continue to be eligible to work.

-You will need a Social Insurance Number (SIN) to work off campus.
+You need a Social Insurance Number (SIN) to work on or off-campus.
 Find out how to apply for a Social Insurance Number.

-- work off-campus up to 20 hours per week during regular terms (fall and winter) and full time during regular school breaks (spring and summer) ONLY if you are NOT registered full time during scheduled breaks
+- Work off-campus up to 20 hours per week during regular terms (fall and winter) and full time during regularly scheduled breaks (including spring, summer, winter break, and reading weeks)

-- work full time if you completed your program of study and applied for a post-graduation work permit with a valid study permit within 90 days of completing your program.
+- Work full time if you completed your program of study and applied for a post-graduation work permit with a valid study permit within 90 days of completing your program.

 If you have completed your program of study, and have not applied for a post-graduate work permit, you are not authorized to continue working off-campus beyond your program completion date.

-You are eligible to work on campus providing you are in full-time studies (9 credits or more) and have a valid study permit containing the remarks "May accept employment or May work."
+You are eligible to work on campus, providing you are in full-time studies (9 credits or more) and have a valid study permit containing the remarks "May accept employment or May work."